Last updated: 27 December 2020 at 9.08am

-Look for shops that are still open in your local area, and consider how you can change your shopping habits to help them out.
+Look for shops in your local area, and consider how you can change your shopping habits to help them out.
 For example, could you do your regular shopping with a small business?
 Take a look around your neighbourhood, you may just find your new favourite local shop, café or grocery store.

 A number of businesses are now offering delivery or pick-up services.
 If you are looking to buy something from a small business, contact them to see if they can bring it to you, or offer a contactless pick-up or drop-off.
 And remember to keep 1.5m from other people where it is practical.